Ayush-Abraham/Facto/README.md

 # Facto
 This node and react app displays historical facts that happened on this day.

-Made for practice, contect is webscraped from another website
+Made for practice, contect is webscraped from another website, images taken from google image search.